Supasyl/ETL_project/README.md

 ![Marking](image.png)

+TO DO:

+Cicily - (Next homework)
+John - Notebook coding, readme
+Daniel - API (with help)
+Sylvia - Report and cleaning

+Using 2020 data

 Use rebrickable csvs

 API to get brickset
 User rating, number of reviews

 ERD

-Colors

-Elements

-Inventories

-Inventory Minifigs

-Inventory Parts

-Inventory Sets

-Minifigs

-Part Categories

-Part Relationships

-Parts

-Sets

-Themes